When Demonstrations Meet Generative World Models: A Maximum Likelihood Framework for Offline Inverse Reinforcement Learning: Numerical results

 In Appendix \ref{appendix:additional_numerical_results}, we further present an experiment showcasing the quality of the reward recovered by the Offline ML-IRL algorithm.
-Towards this end, we use the recovered reward after running the algorithm for the medium-expert dataset to {estimate the reward value for} all transition samples $(s,a,s^\prime)$ in the medium-replay dataset. {With the recovered reward function $ r(\cdot, \cdot;\theta) $ and given those transition samples with estimated reward labels $\{ \big(s,a,r(s,a;\theta), s^{\prime} \big) \}$, we run MOPO to solve Offline RL tasks given these transition samples with estiamted rewards.} {In Fig. \ref{figure:reward_transfer}, we can infer that the Offline ML-IRL can recover high-quality reward functions, because the recovered reward can be used to label transition samples for solving offline RL tasks.} Comparing with the numerical results of directly doing offline-IRL on the respective datasets in Table \ref{table:5000_demonstrations}, we show that solving Offline RL by using transferred reward function and unlabelled transition datasts can achieve similar performance in Fig. \ref{figure:reward_transfer}.
+Towards this end, we use the recovered reward from the medium-expert dataset to {estimate the reward value for} all transition samples $(s,a,s^\prime)$ in the medium-replay dataset. {With the recovered reward function $ r(\cdot, \cdot;\theta) $ and given those transition samples with estimated reward labels $\{ \big(s,a,r(s,a;\theta), s^{\prime} \big) \}$, we run MOPO to solve Offline RL tasks given these transition samples with estiamted rewards.} {In Fig. \ref{figure:reward_transfer}, we can infer that the Offline ML-IRL can recover high-quality reward functions, since the recovered reward can label transition samples for solving offline RL tasks.} Comparing with the numerical results of directly doing offline-IRL on the respective datasets in Table \ref{table:5000_demonstrations}, we show that solving Offline RL by using transferred reward function and unlabelled transition datasts can achieve similar performance in Fig. \ref{figure:reward_transfer}.